Artist Rachel Manley

 Celebrations Stem Cell Centre - Gilbert, Arizona

-Save the Cord Foundation has partnered with Celebrations Stem Cell Center located in Gilbert, Arizona to bring a state-wide English/Spanish cord blood education and public collection program to Arizona.
-Celebrations is a hybrid cord blood bank, providing state-of-the-art cord blood collection for both private and public cord blood preservation.
-Expectant parents and the public will receive non-commercial information about preserving their newborns’ cord blood and their options for saving it.
-Celebrations has created a public donation program for the Hispanic and ethnically-diverse community of Arizona who are drastically underrepresented in the national public cord blood registry.
+Save the Cord Foundation has partnered with Celebrations Stem Cell Center located in Gilbert, Arizona to advance cord blood education and awareness.
+Celebrations Stem Cell Centre is a hybrid cord blood bank, providing state-of-the-art cord blood collection for both private and public cord blood preservation.
 Expectant mothers can donate their babies’ cord blood free of charge to be used for life-saving transplants in patients affected by the 8o-plus life threatening diseases currently being treated by cord blood stem cells.
 For more information about Celebrations Stem Cell Bank, please visit their website at www.CelebrationStemCellCentre.com.

 Lifeforce Cryobanks - Florida / USA / International